myriadrf/LimeSDR-Mini-v2/docs/documentation/faq.rst

 I cannot connect board to LimeSuite GUI, no LEDs are blinking how can I recover my board?
 -----------------------------------------------------------------------------------------

-* Try different USB3.0 cable, if possible connect it directly to USB3.0 port.
+* Try using a different USB 3.0 cable or connect the device directly to a USB 3.0 port.
+The use of low-quality USB 3.0 cables and USB 3.0 hubs may result in power-related issues.

 * Check FT601 chip configuration, see `How to configure FT601 USB3.0 chip?`_ .